bookshelfdave/gravy/README.md

 gravy
 =====

-A language for describing Riak CRDT modifications
+A language for describing Riak CRDT modifications.
+Once this works, I'll translate to leex/yecc.

 ```